 (Updated April 5, 2021)

-Being active and participating in sport and exercise on any level is essential for our health.
+Being active and participating in sports and exercise on any level is essential for our health.
 Whether you play casually in the park or are training to be a professional athlete, active lifestyles are necessary for our overall physical and mental well-being.

 Maybe you are a parent with a child who has been identified as needing to get braces for that perfect smile.
 Or perhaps as an adult, you have decided to get your smile realigned once and for all.